Brand Visual Style Prompt: Generate 3 Directions (Palette, Type, Image)

-Generate three distinct visual directions for a new brand — palette, type pairing, mood, and a representative image prompt — so you can pick before paying a designer.
+A copy-ready AI prompt that returns 3 distinct brand visual directions — palette, type pairing, mood, and a Midjourney/ChatGPT image prompt — so you choose before paying a designer.

 The task

-You are starting a brand from zero (landing page, social profile, packaging, deck) and you need a visual direction consistent enough that strangers recognise it.
+You are starting a brand from zero — landing page, social profile, packaging, deck — and you need a visual direction consistent enough that strangers recognise it.
 The mistake at this stage is committing to “the brand look” before you have explored.
 A single direction sounds decisive, but you are choosing between option A and nothing.
-The job is to generate 3 genuinely different directions so the choice is real.
+The job is to generate three genuinely different directions so the choice is real.

 When AI helps — and when it does not

-AI is excellent at synthesising mood, generating coherent palettes, suggesting type pairings, and writing image prompts that produce on-brand visuals across tools.
-It is poor at evaluating whether a direction “fits”.
-That requires taste, customer reaction, and competitive context.
-Use AI to explore wide; bring humans in to choose.
+AI is good at synthesising mood, generating coherent palettes, suggesting type pairings, and writing image prompts that produce on-brand visuals across tools.
+It is poor at judging whether a direction fits — that needs taste, customer reaction, and competitive context.
+Use AI to explore wide; bring a human in to choose.

 What to feed the AI